opalj/opal/OPAL/common/src/main/scala/org/opalj/fpcf/PropertyStore.md

 # Concepts supported by the PropertyStore

 The property store is responsible for concurrently executing a set of computations that derive  properties of different kinds for some entities.
-Properties computed for entitties conceptually have to have an underlying lattice which puts all properties in a partial order.
+Properties computed for entities conceptually have to have an underlying lattice which puts all properties in a partial order.
 Furthermore, properties can be final or refineable.
 Additionally, it is possible to state that - though the property is conceptually refineable – is actually final in the context of the running analysis.
 I.e., an analysis depending on a specific property may be informed that the result (whose extension has not changed) has become final.

 In case that we have entities for which no analyses is scheduled, it is possible to let the store automatically fill in default values (fallback).